reactjs/react.dev/src/content/learn/index.md

 }
 ```

-Observe that the `<MyButton />` commences with an uppercase letter, indicating it as a React component.
+Observe that `<MyButton />` commences with an uppercase letter, indicating it as a React component.
 React component names begin with a capital letter, whereas HTML tags are written in lowercase.

 Have a look at the result: